Select region & language

 Key stakeholders

-We highly value the partnerships ABB maintains with companies and research and academic institutions in order to collaborate on a wide range of social, environmental and technological activities and topics.
-These partnerships serve to foster knowledge exchange, contribute to innovation, provide access to talent, expand markets and address complex challenges in a more effective manner.
+We collaborate with companies and academic institutions on a wide range of social, environmental, and technological activities and topics.
+These partnerships serve to foster knowledge exchange, enabling us to stay abreast of latest developments, contribute to innovation, provide access to talent, expand markets, and address complex challenges in a more effective manner.
+The engagement is done both centrally and at divisional level.

 How we engage:

-• Technology and innovation partnerships with other companies
+• Technology and innovation partnerships with companies and startups to lay the basis for potential future direct investments or acquisitions.

 How we engage: